 This course is designed to take a person off the street and prepare them to hike in the White Mountain National Forest, or anywhere for that matter.
 It takes more than setting out on an afternoon whim with 16 ounces of water, flip-flops, and a sweater to safely hike a mountain.
 This course will reveal what it takes.
 It’s broken down into three to four segments covering planing and preparation, packing and gear, then the arts of hiking covering myriad aspects of being on trail from scrambling to etiquette.
 The fourth segment, which is part of the full day offering only, takes a more in-depth, more intensive look at being on trail.
 If you want to hike right, this course is for you.

 As alluded to above, this course is available two ways.
-First we have a half-day course lasting 3-4 hours, or so, as well as a more in-depth, more intensive full day class lasting 6-8 hours, or so.
-Both offerings will get you outside and on trail, though the half day’s final segment is more informative than demanding, but you will get you out there and on onto something.
+First we have a half-day nuts and bolts course lasting 3-4 hours, or so, as well as a more in-depth, more intensive full day class lasting 6-8 hours hours, or so.
+Both offerings will get you outside and on trail, though the half day’s final segment is more informative than demanding.
 Of course, being that our programs are custom-tailored we are fully prepared to do it your way so please include any special objectives or learning desires you may have, if applicable, in the comments box of our Booking Form.

 What to Wear

 This course takes place both indoors and out (though the half-day offering won’t be too, too far from the urban world), you will want to be dressed to hike and with respect to the season.
 The information below will help you with this:

 - Think layers.
 While a ski jacket, for example, may be warm and waterproof, if the insulation can’t be separated from the rain/snow protection layer, it really isn’t suitable.
 You will overheat if you need rain/snow protection while hiking.
 Bring independent layers.
 Having our “Ready Pack” will help.